Caravan jargon buster

 Breakaway cable: This is a thin steel cable linking the caravan’s handbrake and the tow ball.
 If the worst came to the worst, this would operate the caravan’s brake and bring it to a rapid stop.
 Secondary coupling such as a breakaway cable is a legal requirement.

-Keep these few terms in mind and you can get by in most conversations but the one thing you should always remember is that caravanners are a friendly bunch and are always more than happy to give newcomers the benefit of their wisdom and experience (whether its called for or not!).
+Keep these few terms in mind and you can get by in most conversations but the one thing you should always remember is that caravanners are a friendly bunch and are always more than happy to give newcomers the benefit of their wisdom and experience.